Backup & Restore

 \Users\[user name]\AppData\Roaming\iMazing\Backup\

 You can change where iMazing stores your iPhone and iPad backups.
-You might want to do this to store them on an external drive, for example, so they don't take up space on your computer's startup drive.
-Please read our guide on changing backup location for more information on the subject.
+For example, you can move them to an external drive so they don’t take up space on your startup disk.
+See our guide on how to Back Up an iPhone or iPad to an External Drive, or Network Drive for more details.

 While you name your iOS devices, and both iTunes and iMazing display these names, your backups aren't named the same way.
 They are named after the UDID (unique identifier) of your device.
 This obscure string of characters is hidden on your iOS device, but you can find it using iTunes, or iMazing.

-Connect your iPhone, iPad or iPod Touch to your Mac or PC, then launch iTunes.
+On Windows, connect your iPhone, iPad or iPod Touch to your PC, then launch iTunes.
 Select the device in iTunes, then click Summary in the sidebar.
 In the section where you see the basic information about your device, you'll see Serial Number.
 Click that, and iTunes displays the UDID.

 You can find this easily with iMazing, and you won't need to use iTunes at all.
-Connect your device to your computer, launch iMazing, then select the device in the iMazing sidebar.
-Click the small “i” next to Device Details at the right of the window.
-A popup displays information about your device.
-The UDID is the Device ID.
+Connect your device to your computer, launch iMazing, then select the device from the homescreen.
+You can find The UDID in the information displayed.

 iTunes backups are not human-readable, but with iMazing you can browse them freely, including their contents.
 This article on viewing backup contents is a good place to start if you're interested.